Aldarrion/DX11Examples/README.md

 ## Examples

-The first two examples are taken directly from MSDN and show how a window is created and how do we output a basic triangle to the window with all the calls necessary.
+The first two examples are adapted from MSDN and show how a window is created and how do we output a basic triangle to the window with all the calls necessary.
 These are in projects `Tutorial01` and `Tutorial02`.
 The rest of the examples are in project `Examples`.
+And use common tools from the project `Framework`.
 To run different examples simply go to the `main.cpp` and set the variable `example` to whichever one you want.
 Some of the examples are adapted from [learnopengl.com](https://learnopengl.com/) by Joey de Vries, which is by the way a great resource if you want to learn OpenGL or some other graphics techniques.

-**Controls**
+#### Controls

 In most of the examples you can move around the scene as in FPS game.
 Use mouse to look around and *WASD* to move, *Ctrl* to go down, *Space* to go up.
 To detach the mouse from the window press *M*, to attach it again (enable camera) press the *M* again.
 Most examples also support reloading shaders at runtime by pressing *F5* to improve iteration times and encourage experimentation.